NiamiTV/KeyShine/README.md

 **[Old Forum Thread by Kaeltis](http://forum.kerbalspaceprogram.com/index.php?/topic/137859-11-ksp-logitech-rgb-control-v101-2016-22-04/)**

 I will try update and maintain this for future versions of KSP, currently at 1.9.
-This was left off at version 1.5 by @battlemoose and I will attempt to update it from now on.
+This was left off at version 1.5 by @battlemoose and I will attempt to update it from now on as it hasn't been updated by battlemoose for over a year.

 Allows Kerbal Space Program to modify the lighting on your Logitech RGB Keyboard.
 Lights up your keyboard to make playing Kerbal Space Program a lot easier.